wbgospo/wb-enterprise-migration/README.md

 # Guidelines for Access after Migration to the WB Enterprise Account

+---

+## SSO authentical on Personal computer/mobiles vs. WB managed computers/mobiles

+Any organization GitHub account linked to the WB enterprise account will use what is called SSO when authenticating a user.
+What SSO means in practice differ depending on you use a World Bank owned or personal owned computer.
+If you are following the instructions below on a World Bank managed device, then SSO is automatic.
+You will be redirected to a page and then automatically redirected back to the page you tried to access.

+However, if you are using a personal device, then you will be redirected to the same page, but at that page you will be asked to log in on your World Bank account.
+Typically you will use your Yubikey to log in to your World Bank account.
+This should be possible to use on most use cases listed below.
+The one use case we know it does not work is on the GitHub mobile app.
+SSO authentication will only work in the app on World Bank owned cell phones.
+You can always use the app to access repositories that are not hosted on a World Bank owned account.

+---

 ## Browser Access

 Accessing any non-public page on an account migrated to the WB Enterprise Account requires SSO login.